lancelet/diyfea/README.md

 Example Output
 --------------

-For an example of mesh convergence produced by this code, please see [this YouTube video](http://www.youtube.com/watch?v=QrzcakDmJgc).
+For an example of solution convergence produced by this code as a mesh is progressively refined, please see
+[this YouTube video](http://www.youtube.com/watch?v=QrzcakDmJgc).

 Compiling and Running
 ---------------------

-Just install [sbt](http://www.scala-sbt.org/), and then execute `sbt run`.
+Just install [sbt](http://www.scala-sbt.org/), and then execute `sbt run` from the `diyfea` directory.
 You will be given the option to execute a plate loading test or a truss test.
 For more details on both of these tests, please see the code.